aiplanethub/supervised-learning-classification/introduction-to-supervised-learning/526-Introduction to Supervised Learning.md

 Let's come to the second case, where you can see that the target variable is divided into classes.
 You'll be using Classification.

 * When the number of classes is 2, it is known as Binary Classification.
-E.g., will it be hot or cold tomorrow is a binary classification problem with two categories: Hot and Cold.
+E.g. whether it will be hot or cold tomorrow is a binary classification problem with two categories: Hot and Cold.
 * When it is more than 2, it is known as Multi-Class Classification.
 E.g., classifying movies as Good, Average, or Bad according to reviews.